Grant Policy Overview

 - I am applying for a Donor’s Choose; does that need Board approval?

 No, per KCS guidelines, Donor’s Choose are donations.
 Our Board has determined that school administrators may accept donations up to $10,000 at the school level.
-If your Donor’s Choose is under $10,000, no Board approval is necessary
+If your Donor’s Choose project is valued under $10,000, no Board approval is necessary

 - I was awarded my grant; can I accept it?

 We recommend notifying the Grant Development Manager before accepting any award.
 Each grant comes with different circumstances and requirements; let us help you navigate those.

 - The grant notification came with a contract, who can sign it?

 Contracts must be routed through your chain of command, reviewed by the Law Department, signed by the Superintendent, and approved by the Board of Education.

 - How do I add my approved grant to the Board of Education agenda?